jubatus/website/source/en/fv_convert.rst

  otherwise     If the key is none of the above, it matches to keys that are identical to the given string.
  ============= ====================

+When "except" is specified and both "key" and "except" matched, the rule will be skipped.
+For example, by using {"key": "*", "except": "foo", ... }, you can define the rule which will be applied for every keys other than "foo".

 num_filter_types
 ~~~~~~~~~~~~~~~~